Harshit107/FreelyEmail-API/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file contact for .env : contact@harshit107.tech
+To run this project, you will need to add the following environment variables to your .env file. || __contact for .env : contact@harshit107.tech__

 `SendInBlue Email`